-BLIS turns on when the engine is started and the vehicle is driven forward above 3 mph (5 km/h); it remains on while the transmission is in D (Drive) and N (Neutral).
-If shifted out of D (Drive) or N (Neutral), the system enters cross traffic alert mode.
-Once shifted back into D (Drive), BLIS turns back on when the vehicle is driven above 3 mph (5 km/h).
+BLIS® turns on when the engine is started and the vehicle is driven forward above 3 mph (5 km/h); it remains on while the transmission is in D (Drive) and N (Neutral).
+If shifted out of D (Drive) or N (Neutral), the system enters CTA mode.
+Once shifted back into D (Drive), BLIS® turns back on when the vehicle is driven above 3 mph (5 km/h).

-Note: BLIS does not function in R (Reverse) or P (Park) or provide any additional warning when a turn signal is on.
+Note: BLIS® does not function in R (Reverse) or P (Park) or provide any additional warning when a turn signal is on.

-Cross traffic alert detects approaching vehicles from up to 45 feet (14 meters) away though coverage decreases when the sensors are blocked.
+CTA detects approaching vehicles from up to 45 feet (14 meters) away though coverage decreases when the sensors are blocked.
 Reversing slowly helps increase the coverage area and effectiveness.

-To help avoid personal injury, NEVER use the cross traffic alert system as a replacement for using the interior and exterior mirrors and looking over your shoulder before backing out of a parking space.
-Cross traffic alert is not a replacement for careful driving and only an assist.
+WARNING: To help avoid personal injury, NEVER use the CTA system as a replacement for using the interior and exterior mirrors and looking over your shoulder before backing out of a parking space.
+CTA is not a replacement for careful driving and only an assist.